 Determining the liability for future payment of incentive arrangements requires an estimation of future scheme performance in comparison to the hurdle rates and the number of plans that will vest.
 The calculation requires the application of a suitable discount rate in order to calculate the present value.
 The estimated value of future payments was assessed for each plan by modelling the potential achievement of annualised investment outperformance relative to pre-determined benchmarks over the applicable multi-year periods and estimating expected staff retention rates.
-The liability recognised at 31 March 2020 is £25,311,000 (31 March 2019: £8,378,000).
-Given the performance achieved to date, the outperformance hurdles set in the plans, and the fact that future outperformance cannot be guaranteed, it is considered that the provision reflects the best estimate of the present value of the amount to be paid out in relation to employees' services rendered up to 31 March 2020.
+The group liability recognised at 31 March 2021 is £15,075,000 (2020: £25,311,000).
+Given the performance achieved to date, the outperformance hurdles set in the plans, and the fact that future outperformance cannot be guaranteed, it is considered that the provision reflects the best estimate of the present value of the amount to be paid out in relation to employees' services rendered up to 31 March 2021.
 Further disclosures relating to long term incentive plans can be found in note 13.